Abdul-117/jQuery-clone/README.md

 ## :dart: About ##

 This is a clone of jQuery, a popular framework used for creating websites.
-Find out more about jQuery - [here](https://jquery.com/)
+Find out more about jQuery  [here](https://jquery.com/)

 ## :sparkles: Features ##

-:heavy_check_mark: The $() function.
-This function is used for performing selection operations when passed a string as a parameter.
-Otherwise it returns an array representation.
+:heavy_check_mark: The $(p) function.
+This function is used for performing selector operations when passed a string as a parameter (p).
+Otherwise it returns an array representation of our parameter. ;\
 :heavy_check_mark: Feature 2;\
 :heavy_check_mark: Feature 3;